 HOW DO I PAY LAID OFF EMPLOYEES?

-If there isn't enough money to pay your employees their entitlements, they can ask for help via the Fair Entitlements Guarantee (FEG).
-Entitlements covered by FEG include unpaid wages, annual leave, long service leave, and redundancy pay.
+If there's not enough money to pay employees their entitlements in a liquidation scenario, these are covered by the Fair Entitlements Guarantee.
+Entitlements include unpaid wages, annual leave, long service leave, and redundancy pay.